Choosing a dash cam

 Budget - How much do you wish to spend?

 Straight off the bat this is going to determine what you will end up with, Cameras can be had for anywhere between $50 all the way up to $500+ depending on features.
 Set yourself a limit for spending and shop around.
 Be aware that cheap and cheerful is not always a good idea when it comes to a camera.
 We constantly have people telling us how their cheap camera wasn't recording when something happened.
-I usually suggest if you are buying a camera that you should always go for something decent, I have many people buy a cheaper ebay / no name model and 3 months down the track wan't to buy a higher end model because they weren't happy with the cheap one they bought.
+We usually suggest if you are buying a camera that you should always go for something decent, We have many people buy a cheaper ebay / no name model and 3 months down the track wan't to buy a higher end model because they weren't happy with the cheap one they bought.

 Coverage - Front facing only or Front and Rear camera.